About This Ceremony: A Space to Heal and Renew

 A ceremony for women closing a chapter — perimenopause, menopause, grief, or any threshold the body is asking to cross.

 There are passages in a woman's life that pass without ceremony — and the body keeps the count.
 The closing of the reproductive years.
 The grief of a loss.
 The end of a long caregiving season.
 A version of yourself you have outgrown.
 A relationship, a home, an identity quietly laid down.
-You may feel disorientated, unmoored, in mourning for someone you cannot quite name.
+You may feel disoriented, unmoored, in mourning for someone you cannot quite name.
 You may feel a strange in-between-ness — no longer who you were, not yet who you are becoming.
 You are not alone, and what you feel is real.

 You will leave feeling more centred, grounded, and whole — and you will take your rebozo home with you, a gift, a reminder of your strength and your transformation.